-Shopping local typically means eating food grown or produced within a maximum of 150 miles.
+Shopping locally typically means eating food grown or produced within a maximum of 150 miles.
 The Locavore Movement was built based on eating locally to encourage people to purchase food from farmer’s markets or produce their own food for more fresh and nutritious food (5).

 Whether you are dedicated to the locavore movement or just enjoy spending your mornings at the local farmer’s market, you are embracing a more sustainable approach to grocery shopping, helping build a stronger local community, and your produce is more nutritious!

 Making small changes to be more sustainable will go a long way.
 Today, more food is grown than needed to feed the world, yet many people go to bed hungry every night (food fix).
 The disconnect is disparate distribution.
-Growing multiple crops close to home reduces spoilage so that more produce will reach the table (1).
+Growing multiple crops close to home reduces spoilage so that more products will reach the table (1).
 Life-cycle analysis (LCAs) are tools used to determine sustainable development.
 In the food system, LCAs have found 11% of emissions goes to transportation (McWilliams).
 By sourcing food closer to home, the transportation emissions are reduced.
 By purchasing mostly local, a shift away from big production to local could happen.

 The consumer can make their shopping more sustainable too.
 Grocery store shoppers can buy in bulk and make fewer car trips to the grocery stores.
 On the other hand, farmer’s markets can be a more sustainable option if people decide to walk or bike to the farmer's market.
 Consumers can also use their own reusable bags.

 Farmer’s markets use less packaging, eliminating wasteful plastic (McWilliams).
 Grocery stores contribute to 10% of food waste a year (2).
 Consumers at farmer’s markets can purchase specific food for their needs, and the proper amount to reduce food waste.